victorbenedict/Project-Weather-App/README.md

 - Search weather by location
 - Temperature toggle (Fahrenheit/Celsius)
 - Loading indicator during data fetch
-- Weather-themed background
+- Weather-themed background (Work in Progress)
-- Local storage for the previous search location
+- Local storage for the previous search location (Work in Progress)

 ## Credits
 - [The Odin Project](https://www.theodinproject.com) for the curriculum.